vinay-bhat/sonar-device/README.md

-Learn how to make a sonar device simply by using an Arduino and an Ultrasonic Ping Sensor.
+This is a DIV SONAR using an Arduino and an Ultrasonic Ping Sensor.

-Requirments!!
+Requirments:

 Hardware:
 1.Ultrasonic Sensor (1x)